Poker Bankroll Calculator

 PLO and Spin & Go formats carry roughly double the variance of standard NLH cash games.
 If you play these formats, size your bankroll accordingly or expect larger and more frequent downswings.

 Tournament players should note that MTT variance is the highest of any format: even winning players regularly experience 50+ buy-in stretches below expectation.
+The variance section below explains how the calculator accounts for this.

-Game selection and moving up.
 Do not move up until you have at least 30 buy-ins at the next level.
 If your bankroll drops below 20 buy-ins at your current stake, move down immediately.

 Frequently Asked Questions (FAQ)